mdparvex/payment_gateway/README.md

 # payment_gateway
-this is payment gateway API to use any saas based application
+This is a payment gateway API to use in any saas based application

+# Under development, will provide details later.